ibm-cloud-docs/codeengine/configmap-secret-referencing.md

     ```
     {: pre}

 8. View details about the updated `mydatabasesec` secret by using the `secret get` command.
-The secret now contains 3 keys, `certificate`, `password`, and `username`.
+The secret now contains three keys, `certificate`, `password`, and `username`.
 Secret values are encoded.

     ```
     ibmcloud ce secret get -n mydatabasesec